 In the Same Light: 200 Tang Poems for Our Century, Translated by Wong May

-"A bird translates silence,” the incredibly thorough and utterly unique Afterword begins.
-In 70 sections that span the millennia, the translator traverses continents and civilizations to retrieve these texts of Tang Poetry for our century, prompted by the voice of another guide, the Rhino, a magical being and original spirit who held a special place in Tang China.
+"A bird translates silence,” the extraordinarily thorough and utterly original afterword begins.
+In 70 sections that span the millennia, the translator traverses continents and civilizations to retrieve the text of Tang Poetry for our century, prompted by the voice of another guide, the Rhino, a magical being and original spirit who held a special place in Tang China.
 A historical study of ancient literature has never felt so alive and timeless.

 Wong May was born in China’s wartime capital, Chongqing, in 1944.
 She was brought up in Singapore by her mother, a classical Chinese poet; studied English Literature at the University of Singapore with the poet D.J.
 Enright; from 1966 to 1968 she was at the Iowa Writers Workshop.
 Soon after, she left the USA for Europe.
 Her fourth book of poems, Picasso’s Tears: Poems, 1978-2013, was published by Octopus Poetry.
 In 2022, she received the Windham Campbell Prize.
 Wong May currently lives in Dublin.
 She paints under the name Ittrium Coey, and has exhibited her work in Dublin and Grenoble.